This page provides links to the key Acts and Regulations that govern the operations and procedures of the AAT.

-The AAT does not have a general power to review decisions.
+We do not have a general power to review decisions.
 We can only review a decision if an Act, regulation or other legislative instrument states that the decision can be reviewed by the AAT.

-The AAT can review decisions made under more than 400 Commonwealth Acts and legislative instruments.
+We can review decisions made under more than 400 Commonwealth Acts and legislative instruments.
 The most common types of decisions we review relate to: